 In addition to the two large Veterans hospital facilities in Mississippi - one in Biloxi and one in Jackson, the Board of Veterans Affairs is located in Jackson, Mississippi.
-The DoD and the Veterans Administration (VA) are currently running the VLER EHR, however, recent developments have the DoD and VA moving away from VLER to a different EHR system.
-At this time there have been no further activities to integrate the VA and DoD with DOM.
+The DoD and the Veterans Administration (VA) are currently migrating to the Cerner EHR system.